 “She is clothed with strength and dignity, and she laughs without fear of the future.”
 (Proverbs 31:25)

 So, dear ones.
 Take heart.
-Although you are--and always will--experience very real trouble in this world, remember that Jesus Christ has overcome the world.
+Although you are--and always will be--experiencing very real trouble in this world, remember that Jesus Christ has overcome the world.